 There are a few teams who have real incentives to design exceptions to this.
 Enter the Apple Watch.

 A few months into ownership, my own Apple Watch feels designed to buck a lot of this baggage.
 Yes, it’s arguably more interruptive—but because of this, you soon realize that you only want to let it host interactions that actually matter to you.
 Those with certainty and immediate value: Someone is calling you right now.
 It’s about to rain.
 You need to get off the night bus.
 You need to turn left at the next junction.
-It’s about a system designed to take your time seriously.

 Unlike so many digital experiences, such alerts don’t drag you back into another app—they prompt action in the real world.